Tanyaverma3114/face_pass/README.md

 * Face Pass mobile application was built during Microsoft Engage 2022.
 * It is a Password Manager app where users can store their credentials and important documents.
 ### Salient Features:
-* User recognition and authentication via Tensorflow Lite.
+* User authentication using Face ID via Tensorflow Lite.
-* Adding and deleting bank cards and websites login credentials.
+* Adding bank cards and websites login credentials.
-* Uploading and deleting important documents and notes.
+* Storing important notes.
+* The data is stored on the cloud to access from any device.
 ### Compatible With:
 Android and iOS devices